caddyserver/website/src/docs/markdown/automatic-https.md

 then sites will be served over HTTPS automatically and without problems.
 You won't have to know or do anything else about it.
 It should "just work"!

-<aside class="warning">Public CAs like Let's Encrypt enforce rate limits.
-If your DNS, network, or server is not properly configured, you could easily hit rate limits.
-The rest of this page describes how to avoid that.</aside>

 If you are still testing your setup, however, please read on or you risk being rate limited by your CA. The rest of this page goes over the details for advanced use cases and troubleshooting purposes.